Stochastic versus Deterministic in Stochastic Gradient Descent: Introduction

 Early research addressed \eqref{eq:opt1} with deterministic optimizers.
 A classic approach is the gradient descent, whose update is

-This algorithm and its variants have been studied widely in theory and practice (e.g. \cite{nesterov2018lectures} and \cite{fan2025adaptive}).
-As the data size~$n$ grows, computing the full gradient $\tfrac{1}{n}\sum_{i=1}^{n}\nabla f_i(\mathbf{x})$ becomes expensive, leading to increased use of stochastic algorithms.
+This algorithm and its variants have been studied widely in theory and practice \cite{nesterov2018lectures,drori2014performance}.
+As the data size~$n$ grows, computing the full gradient $\tfrac{1}{n}\sum_{i=1}^{n}\nabla f_i(\boldsymbol{x})$ becomes expensive, leading to increased use of stochastic algorithms.
 Among them, the stochastic gradient descent (SGD), which is based on the stochastic approximation proposed by Robbins and Monro \cite{robbins1951stochastic}, is widely used.
 Its core idea is to estimate the gradient at each iteration with a single sample or a small batch, thereby cutting the per-iteration cost.
-Beyond SGD, many stochastic optimization methods have been proposed to take the advantage of the specific problem structures.
-Representative examples include proximal SGD \cite{xiao2014proximal} and \cite{xin2021stochastic}, accelerated stochastic approximation \cite{ghadimi2012optimal}, randomized block-coordinate descent \cite{richtarik2014iteration}, stochastic dual coordinate ascent \cite{shalev2013stochastic}, and stochastic primal-dual coordinate descent \cite{zhang2017stochastic}.
+Beyond SGD, many stochastic optimization methods have been proposed to take advantage of the specific problem structures.
+Representative examples include proximal SGD \cite{xiao2014proximal}, accelerated stochastic approximation \cite{ghadimi2012optimal}, and randomized block-coordinate descent \cite{richtarik2014iteration,fercoq2015accelerated}.
 These algorithms leverage structural properties of the objective function and are supported by sound convergence analysis.

-\IEEEpubidadjcol Despite the existence of various algorithms, vanilla SGD, together with its momentum \cite{loizou2020momentum} and adaptive variants \cite{kingma2014adam}, remains popular choices.
-As shown in \cite{zhang2023dive} and \cite{slavakis2014stochastic}, they are widely applied to large-scale instances of \eqref{eq:opt1} in practice, and continues to attract research interest (e.g. \cite{shi2021rmsprop} and \cite{zhang2024convergence}).
-Their popularity stems from the simplicity, computational efficiency, and seamless integration into mainstream machine learning frameworks such as TensorFlow \cite{abadi2016tensorflow} and PyTorch \cite{paszke2019pytorch}.
-In addition, parallel and distributed computing have become standard tools in data science (e.g. \cite{konevcny2016federated} and \cite{fan2021joint}), and the fact that SGD accesses only a small batch of data per iteration makes it naturally well suited to these settings \cite{wu2020federated}.
+Despite the existence of various algorithms, vanilla SGD remains a popular choice.
+As shown in \cite{zhang2023dive}, it is widely applied to large-scale instances of \eqref{eq:opt1} in practice and continues to attract research interest.
+Its popularity stems from the simplicity, computational efficiency, and seamless integration into mainstream machine learning frameworks such as TensorFlow \cite{abadi2016tensorflow} and PyTorch \cite{paszke2019pytorch}.

 Therefore, we study the performance of the following mini-batch SGD for the problem \eqref{eq:opt1}.
 The iterative scheme is given by